 The Williamsons stay busy with multiple interests—they hike, canoe and birdwatch, pursuits they have enjoyed together since their college days—but are also content to while away the hours on their viewing terraces or at the fire pit on the peninsula tip overlooking the water.
 “We see moose swim across the river, and one day, a black bear was on her back reaching up to eat chokecherries,” Mary says, pausing.
 Hal finishes her thought: “We love the land and the things that live on it.”

 A few steps from the main residence, the guesthouse has two master suites and a study-and-exercise room.

 “When we lived in Missouri, we moved towards using more native plants, and the idea of rain gardens, where you collect the rain and use it,” Hal says.
-Wes Baumgartner, senior landscape architect at CTA, designed a streambed that flows through the courtyard, echoing the movement of the river nearby.
+Wes Baumgartner, senior landscape architect at Cushing Terrell, designed a streambed that flows through the courtyard, echoing the movement of the river nearby.
 It collects rainwater that pours onto it from scuppers on the roof.
 Strategically sited boulders, and plantings of grasses and such perennials as Alberta penstemon and wild bergamot, meld into the surrounding prairie ecosystem.

 As seen in the July 2019 issue